koulakis/h-nne/docs/source/guide/contributions.rst

 Linting
 -------

-We use pre-commit to keep a consistent code style.
+We use pre-commit to keep a consistent coding style.
 To run it:

 .. code-block:: bash